-In the directory IDL/rhdpro a lot of useful routines can be found which can be used for further processing and visualisation of CO5BOLD data.
+In the directory IDL/bflib/ a lot of useful routines can be found which can be used for further processing and visualisation of CO5BOLD data.
 For the visualisation of 2-D models or 2-D data slices in general we recommend plotfield.pro.
-With combox.pro (unfortunately not commented yet) further quantities can be calculated.
+With combox.pro further quantities can be calculated.

-Furthermore, we currently develop a widget-based analysis tool called COBOLD AT (abbrev.: CAT) which will help to work with CO5BOLD data without having to write and edit own IDL code.
+Furthermore, we currently develop a widget-based analysis tool called CO5BOLD AT (abbrev.: CAT) which will help to work with CO5BOLD data without having to write and edit own IDL code.
 The routines are stored (if available) in the directory IDL/COBOLDAT and have to be started with @cat.
 A more detailed documentation is planned.